vynthefluff/vynthefluff/README.md

 I've been interested in programming & development since **late 2020**, starting off making mods for Minecraft.
 Nowadays, I'm known for making mods in unity based games that utilise the mono runtime - primarily gorilla tag.
-The largest project I've worked on was an independent mod, *frap's casting mod* which was used often throughout 2024 in the competitive scene.
+The largest project I've worked on was an independently developed mod, *frap's casting mod* which was used often throughout 2024 in the competitive scene.

 Right now i'm studying Computer science and Electronics at GSCE level - I have been accepted to study **IT and Cyber** in Bridgend college!
 I spend the majority of my time in recent years learning more about programming, reverse engineering, and how many unity based games work internally.